The Grand Teton's Approach

 The trail parallels the trail from Lupine Meadows once you are further inside the gulch.

-The Valley Trail Junction.
-Note that the BWG trail IS NOT MARKED.
+The BWG trail IS NOT MARKED.

-Valley Trail Junction
+Looking up the Valley Trail Junction

 In the picture above, there was a black bear a few feet off the trail and several deer next to the trail.
 The bear, the deer, and the human just went about their business like none were around.